 Free press release template

-Now that you have learned the basics of a press release and what goes in it, it’s time for you to create your own.
+Now that you have learned the basics of a press release and what goes in it, it’s time for you to start building public relations.
 Here’s a free press release template to get you started.

 The content in your press release can be structured differently depending on the type of press release and the event surrounding the news.
 It’s impractical to have press release templates ready for any possible situation.
 However, it's a good practice to create generic templates for critical occasions.